canonical/sphinx-docs-starter-pack/sp-docs/docs/rtd.rst

 1. Make sure your documentation :ref:`builds without errors or warnings <build-clean>`.
 #.
 Log into Read the Docs.
 #.
 Use the `manual import`_ to create a project.
 #.
-If your documentation is not on the root level but in a documentation folder, you must specify the path to the :file:`.readthedocs.yaml` file for your build.
+Specify the path to the :file:`.readthedocs.yaml` file for your build.
-   You do this by navigating to :guilabel:`Admin` > :guilabel:`Settings` and specifying the path under "Path for ``.readthedocs.yaml``".
+   To do this, navigate to :guilabel:`Admin` > :guilabel:`Settings` and specify the path under "Path for ``.readthedocs.yaml``".

+   For example, if your documentation folder is :file:`docs/`, specify the path as ``docs/readthedocs.yaml``.

 After this initial setup, your documentation should build successfully.
 If you get any errors, check the build log for indications on what the problem is.